 Section 3.2 (Sediments and Water Quality) and Section 3.5 (Habitats) considered the impacts on marine sediments and water quality and abiotic habitats from explosives and explosion by-products, metals, chemicals other than explosives, and other materials (marine markers, flares, chaff, targets, and miscellaneous components of other materials).
 One example of a local impact on water quality could be an increase in cyanobacteria associated with munitions deposits in marine sediments.
-Cyanobacteria may proliferate when iron is introduced to the marine environment, and this proliferation can negatively affect adjacent habitats by releasing toxins and can create hypoxic conditions.
+Cyanobacteria may proliferate when iron is introduced to the marine environment, and this proliferation can negatively affect adjacent habitats by releasing toxins, potentially creating hypoxic conditions.
 Introducing iron into the marine environment from munitions or infrastructure is not known to cause toxic red tide events; rather, these harmful events are more associated with natural causes (e.g., upwelling) and the effects of other human activities (e.g., agricultural runoff and other coastal pollution) (Hayes et al., 2007).

 The analysis included in Section 3.2 (Sediments and Water Quality) determined that neither state nor federal standards or guidelines for sediments nor water quality would be violated by the No Action Alternative, Alternative 1, or Alternative 2.
-Because of these conditions, population-level impacts on marine vegetation are likely to not be detectable and therefore inconsequential.
 Therefore, because these standards and guidelines are structured to protect human health and the environment, and the proposed activities do not violate them, no indirect impacts are anticipated on vegetation from the No Action Alternative or by training and testing activities proposed by Alternative 1 or Alternative 2.

-The analysis included in Section 3.5 (Habitats) determined that, for Alternative 1 and Alternative 2, impacts to abiotic substrates from military expended materials and explosives would amount to much less than 0.01 percent of each substrate type, resulting in little impact on the ability of substrates to support biological communities (including attached vegetation).
+The analysis included in Section 3.5 (Habitats) determined that, for Alternative 1 and Alternative 2, impacts to abiotic substrates from military expended materials and explosives would amount to less than 0.04 percent of each substrate type, resulting in little impact on the ability of substrates to support biological communities (including attached vegetation).
 The No Action Alternative would eliminate these impacts.
-The indirect impact due to substrate would be relatively minor and inconsequential because of the small areas of the seafloor that would be affected and the temporary nature of the impact.
+The indirect impact due to substrate disturbance would be relatively minor and inconsequential because of the small areas of the seafloor that would be affected and the temporary nature of the impact.
 Substrate would be disturbed, but not removed, and hence would be available for recolonization.